kodansha/wack-foundation/README.md

 - Loads a CSS file that hides the editor interface
 - Only loads on the specified post types
 - Content is still stored in the database; only the UI is hidden
+- Preserves the Gutenberg block editor UI for consistency

 ---